Caf postpones final 2021 African U17 Women's World Cup qualifiers | Goal.com

 Despite the African countries involved has since opened up for domestic football activities, the latest unexpected postponement will further fuel the possible cancellation of the competition.

-If the final tournament takes place, the three winners from the final round will be Africa's representatives when the showpiece takes place.
+If the final tournament still goes ahead in India, the three winners from the final round will be Africa's representatives when the showpiece takes place.